 In this light, we are excited to share with you our current as well as our future hostel developments.

-Construction began in July 2018 on a brand new hostel in Jasper, Alberta, scheduled to open in May 2019.
+Construction began in July 2018 on a brand new hostel in Jasper, Alberta, scheduled to open in early June 2019.
 The new HI Jasper will be located at 708 Sleepy Hollow Road, 7 km closer to town than the existing hostel on Whistlers Road.
 The three-storey hostel will sleep 157 in a mixture of shared, private and family rooms and will also have a café, a fireplace lounge, a full kitchen, indoor and outdoor dining spaces, a BBQ area, a firepit and more.

 Site clearing and preparations started in mid-March and sitework and foundations began in July.
 The hostel will be built using modular construction: 44 individual modules will be pre-built off-site in a controlled environment and assembled on-site.
 The existing hostel will remain open until the new one is ready, and will then revert back to Parks Canada.